payu-india/CMS-Chatbot/docs/Offerings/reusable-van-integration-neft.md

 * **PayU merchant account** with live credentials
 * **Reusable VAN enabled**: Contact your PayU Key Account Manager (KAM) or PayU Support to enable Reusable VAN - NEFT for your merchant account
 * **Company acronym**: Provide a 6-character acronym or short-form of your company name to PayU.
-This will be prefixed to an number to create an unique identifier.
-For example, if the prefix is "BESPOKE" for "BeSpoke Limited", and customer mobile number is 9881234567, the unique ID becomes "BESPOKE9881234567."
+This will be prefixed to an number to create an alphanumeric unique identifier.
+For example, if the prefix is "BESPOK" for "BeSpoke Limited", and customer mobile number is 9881234567, the unique ID becomes "BESPOK9881234567."

 <Callout icon="📘" theme="info">
   **Notes**:

-  * The unique identifier (company prefix + mobile number) must be passed in any of the UDF parameters `udf1-udf5` parameter of the **_payment** API request as agreed with PayU initially.
+  * The unique identifier (company prefix + mobile number) must be passed in any of the UDF parameters `udf1-udf5` parameter of the **Collect Payment** (**_payment**) API request as agreed with PayU initially.
-  * After you make the first collect payment request using _payment API, it will take at least 30 minutes for the bank to register your VAN.
+  * After you make the first collect payment request using the **Collect Payment** (**_payment**) API, it will take at least 30 minutes for the bank to register your VAN.
 Later, the VAN is communicated to the customer in the next batch of, which is approximately 30 minutes.
 </Callout>

 ***